aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/sections/first_taste.rst

   ``verdi node show`` above).

 - ``StructureData`` can be exported to file in various formats.
-  As an example, let's export the structure in XSF format:
+  As an example, let's export the structure in XSF format and visualize it with XCrySDen:

   .. code:: bash

     verdi data structure export --format=xsf <PK> > exported.xsf

-..
-Here one could add ``xcrysden --xsf exported.xsf``; I'm not putting it for now as in the VM there is an issue with the new version of xcrysden.
+    xcrysden --xsf exported.xsf

+  You should be visualize to see the Si supercell (8 atoms) that we downloaded from the COD database (in CIF format), imported into AiiDA and exported back into a different format (XSF).

 Running a calculation
 ---------------------